Shangyou shi Vd Rex9 Ai B Oc unsplash

 Regularly adding new menu items can entice customers to come back again and again.
 Alinea in Chicago, IL is always changing out their menu, and also offers several multi-course tasting and sensory menus.

-Especially if you’re a more casual restaurant, think about adding in activities or games – like A4cade in Cambridge, MA.
+Especially if you’re a more casual restaurant, think about adding in activities or games – like Roxy’s Arcade in Cambridge, MA.
+Be sure to share the activities or games on social media so they can spread awareness about your restaurant.

 Community engagement is key.
 Big Ed’s no-cost annual Thanksgiving meal is a collaborative effort with meat suppliers, made possible each year through financial donations from the community.

-City Grit in New York has introduced over two hundred up-and-coming chefs to the NYC dining community, through their guest chef dinners.
+City Grit in New York has introduced over two hundred up-and-coming chefs to the NYC dining area, through their guest chef dinner takeaways.

-Tasting menus are a fun way to switch up the dining experience, and they allow your chef to be a bit more creative as well.
+Tasting menus are a fun way to switch up the dining and customer experience, and they allow your in-house chef to be a bit more creative as well.
 Providence in Los Angeles has a seafood-centered tasting menu, created by their award-winning chef.

 The Melting Pot has guests cook their own meat and seafood at the table, and also makes cheese and chocolate fondue tableside.